Introducing RE/MAX Affiliates Results Realty – New name, same great team!

 Housing Costs in Ottawa

 Ottawa has a range of different housing options, from buying a single, detached family home to renting an apartment anywhere in the city.
 We’ve broken down the costs of buying, renting, and additional expenses to help you get a picture of the housing costs in Ottawa.
-The average costs to own a property in Ottawa are:
+As of December 2025, the average costs to own a property in Ottawa are:

 Rental Costs in Ottawa